guidotiana/Milbinding/README.md

 `$ conda activate Milbinding`

-*2. Datasets for reproducing results*
+**2. Datasets for reproducing results**

 Once the Milbinding conda environment is installed, the datasets and the trained models can be downloaded.
-Typer in your terminal:
+Type in your terminal:

 `$ download_datas.sh`

 This bash script will automatically download all the datasets and trained models from the UNIMI Datavers.
 All the datasets and trained models are saved into the folder _datasets_and_RFs_

+**3. Reproduce results**

+With the Milbinding conda environment activated, the results published in the paper can be reproduced by running in the terminal:

+`$ python Reproduce_Results.py`